brandonaaskov/sparsity-doc/getting-started/write-gameplay.md

 #### Process a Step in the Game

-when the player performs an action and moves to the next step of the game.
-Step should be state mutating.
+When the player performs an action and moves to the next step of the game.
+This action should update the state.

 ```rust
 // gameplay/provable_game_logic/src/gameplay.rs